BrianaNzivu/Covidtracker/README.md

 ## Bugs
-None.Do not hesitate to cotact if any.
+None.Do not hesitate to contact if any.

 ## Technologies Used
 * Java